MichaelKintscher/obsidian-scholar-helper/README.md

 ## Contributing

 You are welcome to contribute!
 Feel free to open a pull request, or open an issue for feature requests or bug fixes.
+If you do contribute, please make sure that your contributions adhere to the [Firefox Add-on Policies](https://extensionworkshop.com/documentation/publish/add-on-policies/).

 ## Acknowledgements